dewinterjack/journey/programmer/my-tools.md

 1. Check if spec init has been run.
 2. Run if it hasn't

 Could be built up into a project planner.

 1. Ask for project name
 2. Description

-3.
+File for the gem that stores these details. project -s will print a summary.